• Skip to primary navigation

 Paprika Salmon

-It's an easy recipe too, ready in less than 30 minutes.
-And you can reheat the leftovers, or use them cold in salads.
+This paprika salmon is delicious!
+Paprika pairs well with the bold flavor of salmon.
+It's an easy recipe, too, ready in less than 30 minutes.
+You can reheat the leftovers or use them cold in salads.

 Ingredients